NIAEFEUP/slides/web-workshop/presentation.md

 In JavaScript there are 3 ways of initializing a variable, you can use ~~var~~, let and const.

 - **const**: we use const when we want to initialize a variable that will never change its value
-- **let**: we use let when we want to initialize a variable that will never change its value
+- **let**: we use let when we want to initialize a variable that can change its value
 - **var**: You should never use var

 ---